2025lecyashwanthgmc-ai/Experiment-2/README.md

 |-------------|--------|
 | VDS = 1.8 / 2 | **0.9 V** |

+Selecting the operating point near half the supply voltage ensures sufficient voltage headroom across the transistor, which helps maintain proper amplifier operation and prevents signal distortion.

 Output node voltage

 | Calculation | Result |
 |-------------|--------|
 | Vout = VDS + VS1 = 0.9 + 0.3 | **1.2 V** |

+The output voltage is therefore determined by the drain–source voltage of the transistor and the voltage at the intermediate node VS1.
+This operating point ensures that all devices remain in the desired region of operation.

 ---